matteo14c/HaploCoV/docs/source/features.rst

 **Options**
 The program requires only 3 parameters:

 * *--infile* file with lineages/groups and their characteristic allele variants.
-1 lineage per line. (main output of augmentClusters.pl);
+1 lineage per line (main output of augmentClusters.pl);
 * *--outfile* name of the output file;
 * *--annotfile* file with CorGAT annotations of SARS-CoV-2 variants.
 Defaults to globalAnnot.